bhits/master-ui-api/docs/docker-image-desc.md

 This environment variable is used to setup which jar file will run.
 You need to mount the jar file to the root of container.

-`docker run --name c2s-ui-api -e JAR_FILE="c2s-ui-api-latest.jar" -v "/path/on/dockerhost/c2s-ui-api-latest.jar:/c2s-ui-api-latest.jar" -d bhitsdev/c2s-ui-api:latest`
+`docker run --name master-ui-api -e JAR_FILE="master-ui-api-latest.jar" -v "/path/on/dockerhost/master-ui-api-latest.jar:/master-ui-api-latest.jar" -d bhitsdev/master-ui-api:latest`

 ### JAVA_OPTS

 This environment variable is used to setup a JVM argument, such as memory configuration.

-`docker run --name c2s-ui-api -e "JAVA_OPTS=-Xms512m -Xmx700m -Xss1m" -d bhitsdev/c2s-ui-api:latest`
+`docker run --name master-ui-api -e "JAVA_OPTS=-Xms512m -Xmx700m -Xss1m" -d bhitsdev/master-ui-api:latest`

 ### DEFAULT_PROGRAM_ARGS

 This environment variable is used to setup an application argument.
 The default value is: "--spring.profiles.active=application-default, docker".

-`docker run --name c2s-ui-api -e DEFAULT_PROGRAM_ARGS="--spring.profiles.active=application-default,ssl,docker" -d bhitsdev/c2s-ui-api:latest`
+`docker run --name master-ui-api -e DEFAULT_PROGRAM_ARGS="--spring.profiles.active=application-default,ssl,docker" -d bhitsdev/master-ui-api:latest`

 # Supported Docker Versions